boozallen/jenkins-templating-engine/docs/concepts/library-development/overview.md

 ## Loading Libraries

-The `libraries{}` block within the [Pipeline Configuration](../pipeline-configuration/overview.md) defines which libraries will be loaded for a particular pipeline run.
+The `libraries{}` block within the [Pipeline Configuration](../pipeline-configuration/overview.md) defines which libraries will be loaded for a particular Pipeline Run.

 ## Learn More